brooklynrail/brooklynrail-platform/content/events/2021/12/a-film-by-narcissister.md

 ---
-title: A film by Narcissister
+title: "Holiday Screening: Narcissister Organ Player"
 deck: A film by Narcissister
 summary: Join us for a virtual screening of Narcissister Organ Player, a film by Narcissister.
 We offer poetry recommendations for the holidays.